ldn-softdev/jtc/User Guide.md

 How `jtc` knows which argument is supplied?
 The disambiguation path is like this:
 1. initially a `<file>` is assumed and attempted to be read, if that fails (i.e. file not found), then
 2. `<JSON>` string is assumed and attempted to be parsed.
 If JSON parsing fails, then
-3. `<walk-path>` is assumed and parsed - if that fails too, an short exception message is displayed
+3. `<walk-path>` is assumed and parsed - if that fails too, a short exception message is displayed

 _An attention is required when passing a `<walk-path>` argument: some walk-paths look exactly like JSON, e.g:
 `[0]` - this is both a valid JSON array (made of single numeric value `0`) and a valid walk-path (addressing a first element